 Another popular way of delivering single use coupons is called “on demand”.
 On demand is when a consumer sees a call to action on television, radio, print, or similar and takes some action to request a coupon.
 This type of coupon can be a very effective way of driving traffic to e-commerce sites and physical store locations.
 We typically see redemption rates of about 30% to 50% for on-demand coupons.

 Secure Distribution can also enable you to gamify your coupon distribution by providing a way to execute secure mystery offer and “choose you offer” campaigns while ensuring that consumers can only obtain one offer.

-Single use coupons powered by Secure Redemption and Secure Distribution open up a world of possibilities for making your couponing programs more effective at revenue and profit generation by enabling improved personalization, superior tracking/attribution, and reducing overall costs by limiting liability and opportunities for coupons to go viral.
+Single use coupons powered by Secure Redemption and Secure Distribution open up a world of possibilities for making your couponing and text message marketing programs more effective at revenue and profit generation by enabling improved personalization, superior tracking/attribution, and reducing overall costs by limiting liability and opportunities for coupons to go viral.

 For more information on how to deploy single-use coupons at your company, please contact CodeBroker at 800-928-7315 or by clicking here.